johnflentri/zone-watch-client/README.md

 Create an account and subscribe to your zones!

-Upon log in, the user will receive an ordered list of zone channels, beginning with the closest in proximity based on their geo-location.
+Upon log in, the user can find an ordered list of zone channels, beginning with the closest in proximity based on their geo-location.

 Users can also create a zone channel if one does not already exist for their intended purpose.